Argonne (CDP), Wisconsin

 Argonne is an unincorporated census-designated place in the town of Argonne, Forest County, Wisconsin, United States.
-Argonne is located at the junction of Wisconsin Highway 32 and Wisconsin Highway 55 6 mi north of Crandon.
+Argonne is located at the junction of state highways 32 and 55, 6 mi north of Crandon.
 Argonne has a post office with ZIP code 54511.
 The community was established in 1888.
 As of the 2020 census, its population was 135, down from 160 at the 2010 census.